ministryofjustice/cloud-platform/docs/Architecture-Offical.md

 The 'pipeline' is the key part of Cloud Platform that deploys the Kubernetes and AWS resources, that a service team has defined.

 The process starts with the user pushing some code to GitHub.
 The pipeline automatically detects the new change and then processes it.
 This ultimately results in a resource change in Kubernetes/AWS.
-This document focuses on each of these stages in detail and architecture the enables it.
+This document focuses on each of these stages in detail and the architecture that enables it.

 ## Architecture Diagram